UBC-DSCI/introduction-to-datascience-python/source/intro.md

 Since we are using Python for data analysis in this book, the first step for us is to load the data into Python.
-When we load tabular data into Python, it is represented as a *data frame* object. {numref}`img-spreadsheet-vs-dataframe` shows that an Python data frame is very similar to a spreadsheet.
+When we load tabular data into Python, it is represented as a *data frame* object. {numref}`img-spreadsheet-vs-dataframe` shows that a Python data frame is very similar to a spreadsheet.
 We refer to the rows as **observations**; these are the things that we collect the data on, e.g., voters, cities, etc. We refer to the columns as **variables**; these are the characteristics of those observations, e.g., voters' political